airtai/faststream/docs/docs/en/rabbit/examples/direct.md

 !!! note
-    `handler1` and `handler2` are subscribed to the same `exchange` using the same queue: within a single service, this does not make a sense, since messages will come to these handlers in turn.
+    `handler1` and `handler2` are subscribed to the same `exchange` using the same queue: within a single service, this does not make sense, since messages will come to these handlers in turn.
     Here we emulate the work of several consumers and load balancing between them.

-### Message distribution
+### Message Distribution

-Now the distribution of messages between these consumers will look like this:
+Now, the distribution of messages between these consumers will look like this:

 ```python linenums="30"
 {!> docs_src/rabbit/subscription/direct.py [ln:30]!}
 ```

-Message `1` will be sent to `handler1` because it listens to `exchange` using a queue with the routing key `test-q-1`
+Message `1` will be sent to `handler1` because it listens to the `exchange` using a queue with the routing key `test-q-1`.

 ---